natepayn3/Apertura/README.md

 Why "Apertura"?
 Because like a camera lens opening up to the light, this bar uses Hyprland's xray mechanics to slice through the desktop and expose the beautiful, hidden blur layers underneath.
 It's built for speed, clean aesthetics, and zero-compromise desktop configuration.

+## 📦 What this is and is not

+This is a desktop shell, not a full system manager.
+There is no settings gui for configuration.
+Any changes to this config will require editing the qml files manually.
+These files have not been extensively tested on multiple distros/configs, so please proceed with caution.
+If you have a good grasp of Hyprland and Linux basics, you should be able to customize this without much trouble.
+Please do not contact me for help customizing your unique environment.

+Toggles are listed below for you to add custom keybinds if you wish, but these are not set automatically during install.

 ## 📦 System Dependencies

 Your package manager must resolve the following dependencies to ensure core backend operations: